LasseRosenow/Totoro-Monopoly/src/rules.md

 ## 5. Utilities

 - "Dust Sprite Coal Delivery" Cost: 150 coins.
-  - Not owner lands here can either :
+  - If a "not owner" lands here they can either:
-    - Pay the rent (4x or 10x dice roll if both utilities are owned).
+    1. Pay the rent (4x or 10x dice roll if both utilities are owned).
-    - Trade one Forest Token (if they have any) to avoid paying rent, gaining favor with the Soot Sprites.
-(50: 1 ratio)
+    2. Trade one Forest Token (if they have any) to avoid paying rent, gaining favor with the Dust Sprites.
+(50:1 ratio)
-    - If this trade is done, the owner receives 1 Forest Token per forest token trade (one-time for one place & person bonus), alternatively. the owner earns 20 coins per natural property they own (one-time for one place & person bonus).
+        - If this trade is done, the owner receives 1 Forest Token per forest token trade (one-time for one place & person bonus), alternatively the owner earns 20 coins per natural property they own (one-time for one place & person bonus).
 Example: If the owner has 3 natural properties, they earn 60 coins per token traded.
-    - it means if one day the owner sells, other person who buys it van again get this bonus.
+        - it means if one day the owner sells it, another player who buys it can again get this bonus.
   - Punishment Interaction:
     - During Rainy Weather, landing on this utility results in an extra 10% rent, at least 10, due to slippery coal paths.